 When receiving packets from the Customer-Facing IP interface, the eRouter first attempts to route the packet through the router sub-element.
 If the router sub-element forwards the packet to the Operator-Facing Interface, the packet is passed to the NAPT sub-element to see if the packet requires NAPT translation.
 Once the NAPT sub-element has completed its work, the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet MAC.
 Then the packet is encapsulated in an Ethernet header and sent out the operator interface.
-If the router sub-element forwards the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet private subnet), the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet MAC.
-Then the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet private subnet), the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet MAC.
-Then the packet is encapsulated in an Ethernet header and sent out the appropriate interface.
+If the router sub-element forwards the packet back out the Customer-Facing IP interface (perhaps because the client is on a different private subnet), the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet MAC.
+Then the packet is no a Ethernet header and sent out the appropriate interface.
 No NAPT processing is necessary for packets routed back out the Customer-Facing IP interface.